eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 Although individual attributes may not be personally identifying or trackable on their own, their **combination across attestations** may create a **unique tracking vector**.

+Additionally, **Relying Party-Specific Identifiers** and **Attribute-Based Binding** may lead to the inclusion of attributes in an attestation that reveal more information about the User than necessary (e.g., the User’s PID number).
+To mitigate this, selective disclosure mechanisms SHALL be used to conceal such attributes when they are not required for the specific transaction.

-### 3.4 Proofs of Association (PoA)
+### 3.4 Cryptographic Binding of attestation
-A **Proof of Association (PoA)** is an envisioned cryptographic mechanism that allows a Wallet Unit to prove that the private keys corresponding to two (or more) public keys are managed by the same WSCD.
+This is an envisioned cryptographic mechanism that allows a Wallet Unit to prove that the private keys corresponding to two (or more) public keys are managed by the same WSCD.

-PoA can be used during attestation issuance, e.g., to prove that the public key included in a PID and the public key to be embedded in a newly requested attestation are both managed by the same WSCD, as well as, during presentation, e.g.,
+Such a mechanisms can be used during attestation issuance, e.g., to prove that the public key included in a PID and the public key to be embedded in a newly requested attestation are both managed by the same WSCD, as well as, during presentation, e.g.,
 to prove that the public keys associated with two (or more) device-bound attestations are managed by the same WSCD.

-A PoA offers the following advantages
+This mechanism offers the following advantages

 - **Simplified signature process**:
   Proving possession of one of the private keys can be interpreted as proof of possession for all associated keys, reducing the need for multiple presentation signatures.

 - **Privacy-preserving correlation**:
-  Attestations can be linked without disclosing identifying attributes that may lead to tracking.
-For example, including a PID number across multiple attestations could enable linking; PoA avoids this by offering cryptographic correlation.
+  Attestations can be linked without using identifying attributes that may lead to tracking if not properly hidden during presentation.
+For example, including a PID number in attestations could enable linking; PoA avoids this by offering cryptographic correlation.

-A PoA **does not, by itself, guarantee** that two attestations belong to the same User.
+This mechanism **does not, by itself, guarantee** that two attestations belong to the same User.
 For such assurance, a Provider must ensure that the device to which an attestation is bound is indeed controlled by the User to whom the attestation refers.